WheatOnToast/quake2-tf2-mod/README.md

          explosive bullets, and snail mode
        - Each of these perks will last for 15 seconds (but if you span the "V" key you can rotate through them and go crazy :D)
-- Reworked Quake 2 weapons
+- Reworked Quake 2 weapons into TF2 weapons

        - Once of the biggest parts of Team Fortress 2 is the random chance of shooting critical hit bullets, rockets, flames, etc.